 - Ensure new workers are fully briefed, in the appropriate languages, on all the symptoms of coronavirus, what to do if they experience symptoms and the measures put in place to prevent the spread of the virus

-- The most common symptoms of coronavirus are recent onset of a new continuous cough and/or high temperature.
+- The most common symptoms of coronavirus are recent onset of a new continuous cough, a high temperature and/or a loss of, or change to, your sense of smell or taste.
 If you have these symptoms, however mild, stay at home and do not leave your house for 7 days from when your symptoms started if you live alone, or 14 days if you live with someone who has symptoms.
 You do not need to call NHS 111 to go into self-isolation.
 If your symptoms worsen during home isolation or are no better after 7 days, contact NHS 111 online.
 If you have no internet access, you should call NHS 111.
 For a medical emergency, dial 999

 - To reduce the spread of germs when you cough or sneeze, cover your mouth and nose with a tissue, or your sleeve (not your hands) if you don’t have a tissue, and throw the tissue in a bin immediately.
 Then wash your hands or use a hand-sanitising gel

 - Clean and disinfect regularly touched objects and surfaces using your regular cleaning products to reduce the risk of passing the infection on to other people

 - Translated versions of all guidance is available on http://www.gov.uk/coronavirus